Catching up, UK sanctions more Russians over Ukraine invasion | Law-Order

 Catching up, UK sanctions more Russians over Ukraine invasion

-Russian businessmen Mikhail Fridman and Petr Aven, oligarchs who amassed their wealth before Putin came to power, were also put under sanctions.
-Britain earlier said it would ban the export of luxury goods to Russia and impose a new 35% tariff on 900 million pounds ($1.2 billion) worth of Russian imports, including vodka, metals, fertilisers and other commodities.
+She said Britain had imposed more than 370 new sanctions, taking the total to over 1,000 since Russia invaded Ukraine on Feb.
+24. Britain earlier said it would ban the export of luxury goods to Russia and impose a new 35% tariff on 900 million pounds ($1.2 billion) worth of Russian imports, including vodka, metals, fertilisers and other commodities.

 Britain imposed sanctions on hundreds of Russian individuals and entities on Tuesday, using a new law to catch up with the European Union and United States in targeting people accused of propping up Russian President Vladimir Putin.
 Britain, the EU and U.S. hope the sanctions will deter Putin from pressing his invasion of Ukraine.

-In the latest round of sanctions, brought quickly after the government's Economic Crime Bill became law, Britain moved against those close to Putin, such as former president and prime minister Dmitry Medvedev and Defence Minister Sergei Shoigu.
-Russian businessmen Mikhail Fridman and Petr Aven, oligarchs who amassed their wealth before Putin came to power, were also put under sanctions.
+In the latest round of sanctions, brought quickly after the government's Economic Crime Bill became law, Britain moved against those close to Putin, such as former president Dmitry Medvedev, Defence Minister Sergei Shoigu and Russian television executive, Konstantin Ernst.
+Russian businessmen Mikhail Fridman and Pyotr Aven, oligarchs who amassed their wealth before Putin came to power, were also put under sanctions, as were Kremlin spokesman Dmitry Peskov and foreign ministry spokesperson Maria Zakharova.

+Britain said the latest round of sanctions included elites with a net worth of 100 billion pounds ($130.63 billion).
+"We are going further and faster than ever in hitting those closest to Putin - from major oligarchs, to his prime minister, and the propagandists who peddle his lies and disinformation.
+We are holding them to account for their complicity in Russia's crimes in Ukraine," foreign minister Liz Truss said.

+"Working closely with our allies, we will keep increasing the pressure on Putin and cut off funding for the Russian war machine," she said in a statement.
+She said Britain had imposed more than 370 new sanctions, taking the total to over 1,000 since Russia invaded Ukraine on Feb.
+24.

 Britain earlier said it would ban the export of luxury goods to Russia and impose a new 35% tariff on 900 million pounds ($1.2 billion) worth of Russian imports, including vodka, metals, fertilisers and other commodities.
 "Our new tariffs will further isolate the Russian economy from global trade, ensuring it does not benefit from the rules-based international system it does not respect," finance minister Rishi Sunak said in a statement.